SpiceJet plane with 31-member Indian boxing contingent lands in Dubai after declaring fuel emergency, DGCA to probe | Business

 Six-time world champion Mary Kom was among the boxers on board the aircraft.

-On this matter, SpiceJet spokesperson said in a statement: ''An Indian boxing contingent travelled on a SpiceJet flight from Delhi to Dubai today.
+SpiceJet spokesperson said in a statement: ''An Indian boxing contingent traveled on a SpiceJet flight from Delhi to Dubai today.
 The aircraft has reached Dubai safely and all passengers have cleared the immigration.
 The flight and passengers carried proper documentation.'' ''It was a regular passenger flight under the air bubble agreement and the same aircraft is bringing passengers to India from Dubai on its return leg.''
 All scheduled international passenger flights have been suspended in India since March 23 last year.
-However, special international flights have been operating under Vande Bharat Mission since May 2020 and under air bubble arrangement formed with around 27 countries since July last year.
+However, special international flights have been operating under Vande Bharat Mission since May 2020 and under an air bubble arrangement formed with around 27 countries since July last year.
+The Boxing Federation of India issued a statement, thanking the Indian ambassador to the UAE for his assistance but did not go into details of what caused the delay in the flight's landing.

+''Indian contingent has landed in Dubai and reached the hotel.
+Two rounds of RT-PCR tests have been conducted -- one at the airport and the other at the hotel.
+Indian team flew on SpiceJet flight under the air bubble agreement with all necessary and relevant permissions,'' the statement read.

+''Boxing Federation of India is grateful to the Indian Embassy and Ambassador Mr. Pavan Kapoor for his help in ensuring the contingent's participation at the 2021 ASBC Asian Championships.
+We are also thankful to the Asian Boxing Confederation and the UAE government,'' it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)